Sam-Max/rcmltb/README.md

 - Mirror from Telegram to cloud.
 - Mirror batch up to 100 files at once from Telegram to cloud (private or public channel)
+- Zip/Unzip from Telegram to cloud
 - Leech files and folders from cloud to Telegram.
-- Copy from one cloud to another.
+- Copy from cloud to cloud.
 - Button panels to interact with clouds.
 - Renaming of Telegram files.
 - Progress bar when downloading and uploading.